-There are 2 common types of duplicates on OneDrive.
-It’s recommended to check them out.
+There are 2 common types of duplicates in OneDrive.
+It’s recommended to learn about them.

 #1 OneDrive duplicate files with computer name